 Dr. Yifeng Wei

-Dr. Yifeng Wei, MA, PhD, has worked as a researcher and school mental health lead with TeenMentalHealth.org since 2008.
-She is currently assistant professor with the Department of Psychiatry at Dalhousie University.
+Dr. Yifeng Wei, MA, PhD, has worked as a researcher and school mental health lead with mentalhealthliteracy.org since 2008.
+She is currently assistant professor with the Department of Psychiatry at the University of Alberta.
 Her research interests focus on promoting mental health literacy in schools (both secondary and post-secondary settings) to help students gain better understanding about mental health and mental disorders, reduce stigma against mental illness, obtain and maintain good mental health and enhance help-seeking behaviors.
 She has made a significant contribution to school mental health research, program development, and education across Canada and around the world.
 Dr. Wei continues to work with school districts and educations institutions to improve health outcomes for students and educators.

 Dr. Wei has co-authored more than 40 peer-reviewed publications, book chapters and one book on school mental health.
 She has led/co-led more than 30 school mental health projects, locally, nationally and internationally.
 She has also presented at regional, national and international scientific meetings and conferences.
 Dr. Wei was awarded the Canadian Institute of Health Research Doctoral Research Award in 2011 and the Dalhousie University President’s award in 2011 and 2012.